HLN (TV network): 2016–2022: Change in strategy, integration of true crime programming

 Logo used from May 8, 2017, to June 27, 2023.

 On November 24, 2015, CNN Worldwide president Jeff Zucker announced, in a memo to network staff, that Hecht would depart HLN; Ken Jautz, who oversaw the network as its president prior to Hecht's appointment in 2013, would head the network in the interim.
 The memo outlined plans to restructure its daytime and overnight programming to more closely resemble CNN, including a focus on documentary films.

 In June 2016, HLN announced that Erica Hill would re-join the network to host a new, afternoon program from New York later in the year.
 Later that month, HLN also announced that Michaela Pereira, a former anchor of CNN's New Day, would host the new Los Angeles-based morning show MichaeLA beginning on July 11, 2016.
 The new program was positioned as a companion to Morning Express, airing from 10:00 a.m. to 1:00 p.m.
 ET (7:00 a.m. to 10:00 a.m.
-PT), and promoted as an alternative to network morning shows tape-delayed from airings for the East Coast.
+PT), and promoted as a competitor to broadcast network morning shows tape-delayed from airings for the East Coast.

 On June 30, 2016, Nancy Grace announced that she would end her show and leave HLN in October 2016, after nearly a decade with the network.
-It was replaced by a new program, Primetime Justice with Ashleigh Banfield.
+It was replaced by a new legal news program, Primetime Justice with Ashleigh Banfield.
 Erica Hill's new program, On the Story, premiered on October 10, 2016.